6 Best Chainsaw Bars of 2023 – Top Picks, Reviews & Guide

 - There are some exceptions.
-Some chainsaw bars are universal and will fit with any brand of chainsaw.
+Some chainsaw bars are universal and will fit on any brand of chainsaw.

 Each chainsaw only works with bars of the right length.
-The engine has to have enough power to get the chain up to cutting speed.
-Trying to run a chain around a 24-inch bar with a 32cc engine is like trying to power your car with the engine from a riding lawnmower: it might move, but not anywhere near fast enough to be useful.
+The engine has enough power to get the chain up to cutting speed.
+Trying to run a chain around a 24-inch bar with a 32cc engine is like trying to power your car with the engine from a riding lawnmower.
+It might move, but it won’t move very fast.

-- When trying to figure out how much bar length your chainsaw’s engine can run, your owner’s manual is the first place to look.
+- When figuring out how much bar length your chainsaw’s engine can run, your owner’s manual is the first place to look.

 - Be aware that the length of a chainsaw bar is measured from the outer tip to the point where it meets the saw (the heel).
 Uninstalled bars will look longer.

-- Owner’s manuals sometimes name ranges that are a bit too wide to be useful, so look at the following table for a second opinion.
-Keep in mind that these are general estimates, not guaranteed to work in every situation (specific always trumps general).
+- Owner’s manuals sometimes name ranges too wide to be useful, so look at the following table for a second opinion.
+Remember that these are general estimates, not guaranteed to work in every situation (specific always trumps general).

 Step 3: Decide if you need to replace anything else

-When replacing your chainsaw bar, there are two other things you might need to replace along with it: the chain and the sprocket.
+When replacing your chainsaw bar, there are two other items you might need to replace along with it: the chain and the sprocket.

 - If the new bar you plan to install is a different length than your old one, you will need a new chain.
 Get one that matches the length of your new bar.

-- Note that if you buy a chain-bar combo, you can skip this entire step.
+- If you buy a chain-bar combo, you can skip this entire step.

 Step 4: Choose the best barThese are the most important traits by which to judge a replacement chainsaw bar.

 - Sprocket nose.
-Choose whether you want a sprocket-nosed bar, and how many teeth you’d like it to have.
-Sprocket noses help chains last longer, so unless you’re working with material that’s likely to clog a sprocket, we advise getting one.
+Choose whether you want a sprocket-nosed bar and how many teeth you’d like it to have.
+Sprocket noses help chains last longer, so we advise getting one unless you’re working with material that’s likely to clog a sprocket.

 We like to write all these reviews with the saws we’re talking about close at hand.
-Having used every bar on this list, we can say with confidence that the Husqvarna 20-inch chainsaw bar is the cream of the crop.
+Having used every bar on this list, we can confidently say that the Husqvarna 20-inch chainsaw bar is the cream of the crop.
 However, it’s only accessible to Husqvarna users.
 If you’re faithful to Stihl instead, we suggest the 20-inch Rollomatic.
 It’s a bit more expensive, but since you can replace the sprocket instead of the entire bar, you might save money.